To use the genetic algorithm at the command line, call the genetic

 variables for the fitness function.

-options for the genetic algorithm.
+genetic algorithm.
 If you do not pass in this argument,

 its default options.

 For an example, see Finding the Minimum from the Command Line.

 ga is convenient if

 Run the genetic algorithm multiple times with different

 options, by calling